Differentiation of Parts and Functions in Breathing (Patrons)

 If you are a Patron, please log in:

-All the movements of this lesson are intended to be gentle, comfortable, and ever lighter, smoother, and easier, even when cues refer to pushing volume around inside your torso, “bearing down,” or moving swiftly.
+All the movements of this lesson are intended to be gentle and comfortable, always getting lighter, smoother, and easier, even when cues refer to pushing volume around inside your torso, “bearing down,” or moving swiftly.
 It was taught in an experienced Feldenkrais class where I assumed the students would self-limit.

-Near the end you’re invited to decide if “that’s your lesson!”, by which I mean that if you feel you don’t want to do the final more difficult variations, don’t do them!
-Be done with the lesson, rest or imagine, and enjoy the changes you already feel.
+Near the end you’re invited to decide if “that’s your lesson!”, by which I mean that if you feel you don’t want to do the final more difficult variations, don’t do them.
+Rest and enjoy the changes you feel.
+If you continue listening, you can simply imagine the final variations.

-It’s always great to come back to a lesson again another time instead of pushing through difficulty.
-Why give up all the sense of ease and improvement you’ve already achieved?
+It’s always better to come back to a lesson again another time instead of pushing through difficulty and compromising the ease and improvement you’ve already discovered.

 It’s important to note that the type of breathing explored in this lesson is not a prescription for how you should breathe.
 Nor is it “the Feldenkrais way” to breathe.
 It is only a tool to mobilize your breath apparatus and cultivate your awareness, so that your breathing can more fluently adapt to all of life’s demands.